Word Accessibility

 • Colours

-Please use visual styling but include a second indicator, such as written instructions.
+Please use visual styling but include at least a second indicator, such as written instructions.
+Review the use of colour recommendations discussed earlier in this book.

 Plain Language